 Since the 1930s interest in PK has increased until it has created on of

-true within the Soviet Union and the United States.
+particularly true within the Soviet Union and the United States.
 However,

 results from clinical-controlled studies have been contradictory.
 Some of

-the studies were attacked for the methodology while others were accused of being tainted
+the studies were attacked for the methodology while others were accused of

-and requirements for is occurrence Patterns have been
+conditions and requirements for is occurrence Patterns have been

 An American parapsychologist at Duke University in North Carolina, J. B.

 Rhine began conducting PK experiments in 1934.
 Although he was not the

 first to study PK, he did so after conducting ESP experiments which yielded significant results.
 Rhine's